muniah/GenAI_RAG_News_Summarization/README.md

-# RAG-Based News Summarization Project
+# RAG-Based News Summarization
 ### Overview
 This project implements a Retrieval-Augmented Generation (RAG) system for summarizing news articles from the Hugging Face cc_news dataset.
 It combines semantic search using Sentence Transformers and FAISS with text summarization using a BART model via LangChain.
 The system retrieves relevant articles based on a user query and generates concise summaries, with an evaluation framework to assess retrieval and generation performance.
 Used Hugging Face dataset (cc_news): https://huggingface.co/datasets/vblagoje/cc_news

 ### Objective
-This project uses cc_news dataset from Hugging Face to build a news summarization system.
+This project uses the cc_news dataset from Hugging Face to build a news summarization system.
 It uses:
 - LangChain for RAG
 - Sentence Transformers for embeddings
 - Faiss for vector storage